Back Stage (1917 film): Reception

 Like many American films of the time, Back Stage was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut of closeups of hula dancers and the actions of a bearded man backstage, and the scene of three women falling in the back of the stage and baring their legs.
+The Kansas Board of Review also required cuts, but did not list the scenes removed due to their "suggestiveness."